 Use your extra bags of apples to make this easy Crock Pot Cinnamon Strawberry Applesauce this summer.
 It's a delicious cool snack on a hot summer day.

 *This post was sponsored by Crunch Pak apples.
 I am partnering with them as a blog ambassador creating delicious apple recipes.
 All opinions are 100% my own.

 I have come to the conclusion that I should not attempt to care for live plants.
 My thumbs are seriously so black that I have killed multiple cactuses.
 Yes, plants that doesn't need much water have died on my watch.

-Every year at this time, my family likes to buy me plants for Mother’s Day.
+Every year at this time, my family likes to buy me plants for Mother's Day.
 Now most of the plants that we have put in the ground have survived because we used a sprinkler.
 Most of them lived that is.
-I actually did really well at keeping the plants we did in our backyard garden alive last year.
+I actually did really well at keeping the plants we planted in our backyard garden alive last year too.

-The cactuses on the dining room shelf though didn’t have the same fate.
+The cactus on the dining room shelf though didn't have the same fate.
 And the herbs I purchased earlier this year for our kitchen window died a tragic death too.

 Every single time we have purchased live plants for the inside of our home, I have managed to kill them.
 I'm pretty sure plants know that they are going home to die when I pick them up because they seem to wilt when they walk through our door.
 Maybe I'm just imagining that though.

 All I know is that I should probably stick to buying fake plants and baking another Maple Apple Walnut Cake instead of gardening.
 I did find a few faux plants at Target that are actually look pretty life-like.
 At least from a distance anyway.

 If you or someone else you know are plant challenged like me, I have a fun solution for you.
 Instead of purchasing live plants for your friends or family, make them a delicious bouquet of chocolate covered apples!!!